 Responsible Information: For those in regions where traditional practices are legal (such as Peru), we provide educational resources about respectful engagement with cultural traditions, always emphasizing safety, legality, and cultural sensitivity.

-Help us preserve this endangered species and protect an important part of human cultural heritage.
+Help us preserve this threatened species and protect an important part of human cultural heritage.
 Through your support, we can ensure the Huachuma cactus continues to thrive in its native habitat while maintaining the cultural knowledge that has been passed down through generations.